 Next, we look at the Personal Statement and Personal Reference.
 These assist us in assessing how likely your child is to maintain the treatment.
 We want the orthodontic treatment to succeed, and your child’s motivation and commitment to maintaining good dental health throughout his/her treatment will be very important.

-Finally, we consider the digital photos you submitted as part of the application, and the Dental Examination Form.
+Finally, we consider the digital photos and the Dental Examination Form you submitted as part of the application.
 These help us determine your child’s need for orthodontic treatment and overall dental health.
 As you can appreciate, many people want to participate in Smiles 4 Canada, and our aim is to help those who can benefit most, or who have the most to gain, from the treatment.

 Based on our overall assessment of this material, the Regional Committee will determine if the applicant can be treated through the program.
 We will then identify a participating orthodontist who will meet your child to discuss the potential orthodontic treatment plans.
 If you agree to a treatment plan, you will be asked to submit a $500 administrative fee to Smiles 4 Canada.
 This fee must be paid before treatment can begin.